List of NHL players who have signed offer sheets

 This is a list of National Hockey League players who have signed offer sheets.

 In the NHL, players who are restricted free agents can be, after being qualified by their current team, signed by another team to an offer sheet with salary greater than the qualifying offer.
 Teams have seven days to match the offer, and if the offer is not matched, the team making the offer sheet must give up compensation (see here for details).
-Currently to be tendered an offer sheet, a player must:
+Currently to be tendered an offer sheet, a player must qualify as a Group 2 Restricted Free Agent (Group 2 RFA).
+To be considered a Group 2 RFA, a player must: